Market Drayton and Rural Parishes Community Covenant

 Earn Trust

-Does your organisation earn and maintain the trust of the community or a sector of it?
+Each organisation involved works in a way that earns and maintains the trust of the community or a sector of it

 fcli fordhall flower